AntypasEvangelos/DiplomaThesis/README.md

 # DiplomaThesis
-This repository contains my diploma thesis on the Theory of Large Deviations (in Greek).
+This repository contains my diploma thesis and a short power point presentation on the Theory of Large Deviations (in Greek).